-If you love Asian food like I do, but shy away from making it because you think it’s difficult and time-consuming to prepare, give this delicious slow cooker recipe a try.
+If you love Asian food like I do, but shy away from making it because you think it’s difficult and time-consuming to prepare, give this delicious Slow Cooker Asian Pork with Snow Peas recipe a try.
 It’s very simple and comes together really quickly once the pork has cooked low and slow for about 4-7 hours, depending on if you use the low or high setting on your cooker.
 You can get the pork started in the morning and when dinner time comes around, you just quickly cook the soba noodles, heat everything together in a skillet and in 15-20 minutes, it’s ready to go.

 Slow-Cooker Asian Pork with Snow Peas, Red Peppers and Soba Noodles

 - 1/2 cup low-sodium soy sauce